 The pair locked eyes and instantly felt a connection.
 It didn’t take long for the two to start dating officially, meeting in the library, gym, or for movie nights to be together.
 In the early days of their relationship, it wasn’t just finding ways to meet up that was a struggle, they also faced hostility from fellow inmates and prison staff alike.

 As I watched the video of Adriel and Monae, I was moved by their story.
 Adriel bravely expressed the rejection from family, and there was also violence to endure from gang members who jumped him because he was open about his love of a trans woman.

-I would be remiss to say that I find Adriel and Monae to be a beautiful young couple.
-Seriously, Monae looks like the Disney Illustration of Pocahontas, and Adriel – tall and strapping, reminds of that hot but naughty tattoed loverboy who you know means trouble, but you can’t stay away.
-I honestly think they could probably settle down anywhere in America, and nobody would know of their past, one way or the other.
-Maybe at most, their body ink might make someone wonder if they are artsy hipster types.
-Monae’s previous rap sheet for burglary and Adriel’s third-degree murder charge would not be obvious public assumptions in my opinion.
+I would be remiss to say that I find Adriel and Monae to be a beautiful young couple physically.
+Seriously, Monae looks like the Disney Illustration of Pocahontas, and Adriel is tall and strapping and checks the box of hot but naughty tattoed loverboy.
+I honestly think they could probably settle down anywhere in America, and nobody would know of their past one way or the other.
+Maybe at most, their tattoos might make someone wonder if they had gang affiliations, but Monae’s previous rap sheet for burglary and Adriel’s third-degree murder charge would not be obvious public assumptions.

 As Adriel further shared with Metro,

 ‘I saw Monae at her lowest, Monae saw me at my lowest.
 I saw her at her happiest, she’s seen me at my happiest.’
 Monae added: ‘We had that unique bond in prison, so I guess what makes us stronger.’

 Join me in wishing this young couple well and see their video at Metro.co.uk